datarisk-io/mlops_codex/docs/source/deploying.rst

 With all files ready we can deploy the model in two ways.

-- Using the :py:meth:`neomaril_codex.training.NeomarilTrainingExecution.promote_model` to promote a succeeded training exectution.
+- Using the :py:meth:`neomaril_codex.training.NeomarilTrainingExecution.promote_model` to promote a succeeded training execution.

 .. code:: python